AndrewEllis93/Print-Tuning-Guide/README.md

     - ### Smooth Build Surface
         - **Top Surface**
-            - The middle square is best in the below examples.
+            - The middle square is the best in the below examples.
             - You don't want too many ridges/hairs on top.
                 - It's normal to have a *little* bit of this near the corners, or in small  footprint areas.
             - You shouldn't see any gaps between the lines.